poorting/duckdb_dissector_poc/README.md

 # duckdb_dissector_poc
-Proof of concept for using duckdb for creating fingerprints based on large files
+Proof of concept for using duckdb for creating fingerprints based on large pcap or flow files

-# Proof of Concept - do not use!
+## Proof of Concept goal

-It (very very very) roughly does what [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector) from the [DDoS Clearing House](https://github.com/ddos-clearing-house) does: create fingerprints from a packet capture of a DDoS attack.
+It does what [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector) from the [DDoS Clearing House](https://github.com/ddos-clearing-house) does: create fingerprints from a packet capture (pcap/flow) of a DDoS attack.

-The point is to investigate whether converting a pcap file to parquet format first, then using [duckdb](https://duckdb.org/) to do the heavy analytical lifting is useful (faster, bigger, etc).
+The point is to investigate whether converting a pcap file to parquet format first, then using [duckdb](https://duckdb.org/) to do the heavy analytical lifting is useful (faster, bigger, etc) compared to the original approach of loading the entire capture in a dataframe in memory for analysis.

-It tries to be faithful in its calculations, but in a crudely/ugly coded way.
-The goal is to be a good approximation of the analysis done by the original ddos_dissector in order to be able to compare the two approaches.
+It tries to be faithful to the original in its calculations, but because of the difference in approach this may not always entirely be the case.
+The goal is to be a good approximation of the analysis done by the original ddos_dissector, in order to be able to compare the two approaches.

 ## Approach